vinthegreat84/CoVid/README.md

 # covitrace
 ## Version 1.0
 ## App for Covid Vaccination Analysis
-The covitrace is a tool designed using Python and Streamlit to analyse covid vacinnations.
+The covitrace is a tool designed using Python and Streamlit to analyse covid vaccination.
 Current functionality includes:

-* Raw vacinnation data as on date
+* Raw vaccinations data as on date
 * Date filter
-* Vacinnations progress (global)
+* Vaccinations progress (global)
-* Vacinnations progress (countrywise)
+* Vaccinations progress (countrywise)
-* Vacinnations progress (comparison)
+* Vaccinations progress (comparison)

 A running version of the app can be accessed at https://tinyurl.com/covitrace.
 The app may run slowly when accessing it.
 This is due to the hosting and should not affect functionality.